sikoba/sko-public/docusaurus/docs/web/add-new-connection.md

 <img src="../assets/web/add-connection1.png" alt="add connection image" />

+- Then you can then either:

-- Enter the username of the user you want to connect to and click *Next* button
+  - Enter the username of the user you want to connect to
+  - And/Or find users by country

 <img src="../assets/web/add-connection2.JPG" alt="add connection image" />